tus/tus-resumable-upload-protocol/protocol.md

 hello[connection breaks down]
 ```

-The connection is then interrupted, so that only the first 5 bytes of the upload are received
+The connection is then interrupted, so that only the first 5 bytes of the upload are
-by the Server.
-Meanwhile the Client could not receive the response with the `Location` header.
+received by the Server.
+Meanwhile the Client could not receive the response with the
+`Location` header.

-To resume the upload, the Client sends a `HEAD` request to the same URL and includes the same
+To resume the upload, the Client sends a `HEAD` request to the same URL and includes
-`Upload-Tag` as in the `POST` request:
+the same `Upload-Tag` as in the `POST` request:

 **Request:**

 ```
 HEAD /files HTTP/1.1
 Host: tus.example.org
+Authorization: …
 Tus-Resumable: 1.0.0
 Upload-Tag: 0CAF16BD-F7A6-47A9-B3D9-CA98BA7DF5EF
 ```

-The Server responds with a `204 No Content` status, the URL of the created resource in the `Location`
+The Server responds with a `204 No Content` status, the URL of the created resource in
-header and the number of received bytes in the `Upload-Offset` header:
+the `Location` header and the number of received bytes in the `Upload-Offset` header:

 **Response:**